christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

     of Wilusa, a Hittite king of Wilusa (Troy) (Alaksandu = Alak-San-Du (Hurrian: "Ruler-Dragon-Son")), who predates Alexander by 800 years, proves that the name Alexander was a Scythian title for kings.
 In India he took the regional alias of Chandragupta Maurya ("Chandragupta" = "Sander-Gupta" (Scythian "Sander" = Alexander.
 "Aleks" = Greekization of "Alakh" which means "not seen" or "unseen" and in Sanskrit/Hindi "Gupta" = Hidden.
 In Egypt Alexander's title Ammon Zeus means Hidden Zeus.
-Hades and Osiris also had the epithets Hidden, as did Cronus, and Vedic Kubera Greek Cronus)).
+Hades and Osiris also had the epithets Hidden, as did Vedic Kubera and Greek Cronus)).
 Greek sources (Megasthenes) refer to Chandragupta Maurya as "Sandrokottos" with the Sandro- deriving from Alexandros.
 Aži-Sandar also = "Dragon King" in Mittani and Old Persian.
 Recorded in the Persian 'Iskandarnameh', or 'Book of Alexander', and 'Shahnameh' and Islamic sources, is that Alexander the Great was a
     Persian prince named Bubares who was the son of Artaxerxes II Mnemon (Kai Bahman), half brother of "Dara" (Darius III), and that Macedon